-On February 7, 2018, SAP announced a major change to their Analytics and SAP Lumira Strategy under the banner of 2018 convergence strategy.
-The change spurred a variety of reactions such as competitors feasting on the melee, customers’ feedback and partners’ pleas.
+On February 7, 2018, SAP announced a major change to their Analytics and SAP Lumira Strategy under the banner of the 2018 convergence strategy.
+The change spurred a variety of reactions such as competitors feasting on the melee, customers’ feedback, and partners’ pleas.
 Check out our detailed blog on the impact that it had on the on-premise SAP BusinessObjects customers back then.

 Partly due to listening to these suggestions, SAP decided to extend the future of Business Objects with its 4.3 release announcement and clarify some ambiguous aspects of the original February 7th announcements at Sapphire 18’ (June 6, 2018)

 For the benefit of customers that currently own and run SAP BusinessObjects – we are here to clarify few things further that will help them to smart-predict the longevity of SAP BusinessObjects platform as the doubts that got seeded with the initial announcement on February 7th, still lingers in the minds of a few customers and partners.

 Let’s now take a closer look at the strategy & it’s implications:

 - BI Convergence 2018 strategy (Feb Vs June 2018)